Pearlitic/pearlitic.github.io/README.md

 ---

 Please enter reasonable values, the calculator craps out otherwise.
-Optimizer assumes 40% IED/DMG for Prime line.
+Optimizer assumes 40% IED/DMG for Prime lines and 30% Boss/IED familairs.

 You can download the [source code folder](https://github.com/Pearlitic/pearlitic.github.io/archive/refs/heads/main.zip) and open the index.html to run it offline (but I recommend using the Python version for better readablilty and customizability if you know how to set it up).